 MLE helps you to understand where the cost functions come from.
 It is beneficial to know but not required.

 What is our objective in training a model?
 Our objective is to tune our trainable parameters so that the likelihood of our model is maximized (MLE).
-In plain terms, we want to train the parameters WW such that the prediction for the training data is as close to the labels.
+In plain terms, we want to train the parameters WW such that the prediction for the training data is close to the labels.

-The likelihood is define as the probabilty of making a prediction to be the same as the true labels give the input XXand WW.
+The likelihood is defined as the probabilty of making a prediction to be the same as the true labels give the input XXand WW.
 If we can find the WW to maximize the likelihood for all training data, we find our model.
 In probability, we write it as

 p(y|x,W)=∏ip(yi|xi,W)p(y|x,W)=∏ip(yi|xi,W)